kpratik2015/My-Notes/Javascript.md

 ### Worker Environment

 Inside the Worker, you do not have access to any of the main program's resources.
 That means you cannot access any of its global variables, nor can you access the page's DOM or other resources.
 Remember: it's a totally separate thread.

+Web worker threads have a different global object than the Window with which they are associated.
+Code in a worker can refer to its global object as `self`.
+ES2020 finally defines `globalThis` as the standard way to refer to the global object in any context.

 You can, however, perform network operations (Ajax, WebSockets) and set timers.
 Also, the Worker has access to its own copy of several important global variables/features, including navigator , location , JSON , and applicationCache .